uclahs-cds/package-moPepGen/docs/vignette.md

 ## Processing

-MoPepGen provides a series of processing commands that aims to deliver FASTA files ready for database searching.
+moPepGen provides a series of processing commands that aims to deliver FASTA files ready for database searching.
 The processing tasks include summarization of a non-canonical database, splitting a detabase to separate databases, creating decoy databases, shortening fasta headers for search engines to handle, and merging multiple database files for multiplexing proteomic experiments.

 ### Summarizing